Back to overview

 How was Friday Jumu'ah preserved?

-Day 3 program rebuilt around a 90-minute open window.
-Activity restart at 14:30 allowed all attendees to participate without an opt-out feeling.
-In-house imam coordinated through the hotel; a prayer space was pre-cleared 4 weeks ahead with the property manager.
+Day 3 was rebuilt around a 90-minute open window, with the program restarting at 14:30 so every attendee could pray without it feeling like an opt-out.
+An in-house imam was coordinated through the Baku hotel, and a prayer space was pre-cleared with the property manager four weeks ahead of arrival.

 This is the kind of detail that decides whether GCC clients re-book.
 We do not treat it as an optional accommodation.